FC Kaliakra Kavarna: Address and team information

+Kits

 Currently the team's home kit is blue and away kit is white.
 A various combinations of blue and white can be seen through the years.
 But blue remains the basic colour of the team.

-Staff

 History

 Kaliakra was established in 1922, and has had its current name since 1957.
 The official colors were initially chosen as blue and white.
 During its history the club has also been named Venus Venera, Bizone, SC Dobrotich, SC Spartak and Cherveno zname.

 The club spent most of its history in amateur football before winning promotion for the second-flight of Bulgarian football in 1980.
 In the first campaign in B PFG, Kaliakra survived relegation back to third division at the end of 1980–81, but with only point more than rivals Chernolomets Popovo.
 The next season meant a 14th place for the team, but in 1982-83 Kaliakra won just eleven games during the entire campaign and were relegated.
-The team spent the next 22 years in third division, before being promoted for the second time to B PFG during the 2004-05 season.
+The team spent the next 22 years in third division, before being promoted for the second time to B PFG during the 2004–05 season.
 They finished their first campaign in the 2005/06 B PFG in 10th place.

-In 2007-08 season Kaliakra had their best Bulgarian Cup run ever, beating Chavdar Etropole and elite Lokomotiv Plovdiv before losing to Cherno More Varna on penalties in the semi-finals.
+In 2007–08 season Kaliakra had their best Bulgarian Cup run ever, beating Chavdar Etropole and elite Lokomotiv Plovdiv before losing to Cherno More Varna on penalties in the semi-finals.
 The season in the domestic league was also successful for the team, after they finished 2nd, and qualified for the play-off for promotion in the top division.
 But on May 24, 2008, Kaliakra lost against Minyor Pernik with a result of 6:7 (after penalties) in the play-off.

-In 2009–10 Kaliakra reached the Bulgarian Cup semi-finals for second time in the club's history, but lost 3-0 after penalties (1-1 in regular time) to Chernomorets Pomorie at Pomorie Stadium.
+In 2009–10 Kaliakra reached the Bulgarian Cup semi-finals for second time in the club's history, but lost 3–0 after penalties (1–1 in regular time) to Chernomorets Pomorie at Pomorie Stadium.
 A month later they won a first promotion to the A PFG by winning the Eastern B PFG.